 Employee contribution rates are set in state statute, Texas Government Code 825.402.
 Senate Bill 1458 of the 83rd Texas Legislature amended Texas Government Code 825.402 for member contributions and established employee contribution rates for fiscal years 2014 thru 2017.
-The 83rd Texas Legislature, General Appropriations Act (GAA) established the employer contribution rates for fiscal years 2014 and 2015.
-The 84th Texas Legislature, General Appropriations Act (GAA) established the employer contribution rates for fiscal years 2014 and 2015.
-The 84th Texas Legislature, General Appropriations Act (GAA) established the employer contribution rates for fiscal years 2016 and 2017.
+The 85th Texas Legislature, General Appropriations Act (GAA) affirmed that the employer contribution rates for fiscal years 2018 and 2019 would remain the same.

-Contribution Rates

-Member 2016 7.2% 2017 7.7% Non-Employer Contributing Entity (State) 6.8% 6.8% Employers 6.8% 6.8% Current Fiscal Year Employer Contribution S \$ 127,080 Current Fiscal Year Member Contributions \$ 266,466 2016 Measurement Year NECE On-behalf Contributions \$ 170,018
+Contribution Rates 2018 2019 Member 7.7% 7.7% Non-Employer Contributing Entity (State) 6.8% 6.8% Employers 6.8% 6.8% Current Fiscal Year Employer Contributions 5 \$ 127,434 Current Fiscal Year Member Contributions \$ 242,067 2018 Measurement Year NECE On-behalf Co ontributions \$ 163,775 of the pension trust fund during the fiscal year reduced by the amounts described below which are paid by the employers.
+Employers (public school, junior college, other entities or the State of Texas as the employer for senior universities and medical schools) are required to pay the employer contribution rate in the following instances: